yarisvt/tyk-docs/tyk-docs/content/publish/customise/custom-developer-portal.md

 ],"pages":0}
 ```

 In example above `add2b342,5f1d9603`, is 2 users keys.
-Note that this example shows hashed key values as described [here][1].
-Key hashing is turned on for the Cloud, but for Hybrid and On-premise you can turn it off.
-Hash keys means that API administrator do not have access to real user keys, but he still can use this hashed values for showing analytics.
+Note that this example shows hashed key values as described [here](https://tyk.io/docs/security/#a-name-key-hashing-a-key-hashing).
+Key hashing is turned on for the Cloud, but for Hybrid and On-Premises installations you can also turn it off.
+Hashed keys mean that the API administrator does not have access to real user keys, but they can still use the hashed values for showing analytics.

 ## <a name="building-portal"></a> Building a Portal